 A letter grade of C+ or below in any course results in being placed on academic probation.
-A letter grade of C+ or below in two courses results in being dismissed from the graduate program.
+A letter grade of C+ or below in two courses requires consultation with the program director and academic advisor and may result in dismissal from the graduate program.
 Under such circumstances, application for readmission may be undertaken after one calendar year has passed.
 To reapply, the student must submit an updated resume, a letter indicating what circumstances have changed, and a plan for successfully completing the program.
 The Program Director reviews the request and responds in writing.